 The best color schemes often involve selecting a combination of colors based on their positions on the color wheel.
-For example, complementary colors sit directly opposite from one another.
+For example, complementary schemes sit directly opposite from one another.
 This creates strong, striking contrast (for example, orange and blue).

 Some other common types of color schemes include: